Shomnomnom/IGME-230/230-project-1-content.md

 - ![Starting Screen](https://github.com/Shomnomnom/IGME-230/edit/master/StartingScreen.png)
 - ![Discovered!](https://github.com/Shomnomnom/IGME-230/edit/master/Creature.png)
+- They're pretty basic for now but I promise the finished product will be more fine-tuned

 ## About The Developer
 My name is Shawn Harkness and I am a 2nd year Game Design and Development Major.
 I like to think I'm pretty good at coding and